STV Glasgow

 STV Glasgow was a British local television station serving Glasgow and surrounding areas.
 The station was owned and operated by STV Group plc in partnership with Glasgow Caledonian University.

-The channel was closed on Sunday 23 April 2017 and replaced by STV2, a semi-national network of local TV stations which itself closed on 1 July 2018.
+The channel was closed on Sunday 23 April 2017 and replaced by STV2, a semi-national network of local TV stations.

 History

 STV were awarded local TV licences in January 2013 to operate two digital television channels, under the working titles of GTV and ETV, in Glasgow and Edinburgh respectively, for up to 12 years.
 Three other bids were made for the Glasgow licence by Glasgow TV, Made in Glasgow and Metro8 Glasgow.

 The channel was run in partnership with Glasgow Caledonian University.

 STV Glasgow launched at 6.30pm on Monday 2 June 2014, originally airing every day from midday until around midnight.
 The channel claimed to have reached over half a million viewers in its first month.
 Its sister station STV Edinburgh launched on 12 January 2015.

 The channel extended its hours in March 2015, along with sister channel STV Edinburgh.
 The two city channels then shared the majority of programming, with most STV Glasgow productions also broadcast on its sister station.

 On Monday 24 April 2017, with the launch of more STV City channels in Aberdeen, Ayr and Dundee, the network of services was merged and relaunched as STV2.